Nima

 Error handlers

-Commonly we want define all the global exception handling in a single exception handler.
-We can do this by creating a controller than just has @ExceptionHandler methods.
+Commonly exception handling is done in a dedicated exception handling class.
+This can be done by creating a controller that has @ExceptionHandler methods.

 package org.example.web;